luvkumar404/Shell/README.md

-# PySh — A Mini Shell in Python
+# A Mini Shell in Python

 PySh is a lightweight, cross-platform **Unix-like mini shell** implemented in Python.
 It demonstrates core shell concepts such as command parsing, built-in commands, process execution, pipes, redirection, and background jobs.